digitalorigin/batch-http/README.md

 }
 ```

-The results is a JSON line which gets printed to the `stdout` with both the `request` and the `response` contents.
+The result is a JSON line that is printed to the `stdout` with both the `request` and the `response` contents.
 ```json
 {
   "request": {